 It is important to read your insurance exclusions to know what you are not covered for as the health infrastructure in countries varies widely.
 If you are travelling to an EU country you should have got your European Health Insurance card (EHIC) which is free and can be obtained from https://www.gov.uk/european-health-insurance-card

 There are many helpful websites for advice.
 The Foreign and Commonwealth Office https://www.gov.uk/foreign-travel-advice provide safety and security advice for countries.
 Maybe consider subscribing to the FCO free email notification or social media feeds for alerts to travel advice changes for the countries you are visiting?

-If you are travelling to multiple countries you may wish to get a multi destination Travel Health Brief and advice from MASTA. https://www.masta-travel-health.com/
+If you are travelling to multiple countries you may wish to get a multi destination Travel Health Brief and advice from MASTA.
+Have a peek at this web-site https://www.masta-travel-health.com/

 However you may also find it helpful to discuss all the advice you have found online to help you decide what vaccines and medicines you may require or get further advice for other specific risks such as preventing Deep Vein Thrombosis (DVT) when you travel, or if you are travelling to altitude.
 For this you will need to see your GP or a private travel health clinic.

 And if all this seems like a lot of effort it is worth remembering that with a little preparation, and taking a few simple measures your chances of getting a travel-related illness becomes very low meaning you can just concentrate on enjoying your travels.